long2ice/synch/README.md

 mysql2ch will read default config from `./mysql2ch.ini`, or you can use `mysql2ch -c` specify config file.

+**Don't delete any section in mysql2ch.ini although you don't need it, just keep default as it.**

 ```ini
 [core]
 # current support redis and kafka